Matthew Jukes

-Matthew Jukes is a wine writer in the United Kingdom.
-He publishes a number of annual wine reports including the 100 Best Australian Wines, the Bordeaux En Primeur Report, the Burgundy En Primeur Report and, from 2017, a Piemonte Report.
+Matthew Shaw Jukes (17 September 1967 – 6 August 2026) was a British wine writer.
+He published several annual wine reports including the 100 Best Australian Wines, the Bordeaux En Primeur Report, the Burgundy En Primeur Report and, from 2017, a Piemonte Report.

-Career history
+Life and career

+Matthew Shaw Jukes was born on 17 September 1967.

-Jukes started his career in the wine industry in 1987 working with wine consultant James Rogers at the Barnes Wine Shop, London SW13.
-From there, Jukes moved into buying for Bibendum Restaurant & Oyster Bar, London SW3, winning awards for his wine list, and then into radio when journalism started to become his focus.
-After 3 years on a weekly radio slot for the BBC, Channel 4 approached Jukes to host 'Wine Hunt'.
-Jukes then went on to write 'The Wine Book' which was later serialised by the Daily Mail.
+After three years on a weekly radio slot for the BBC, Channel 4 approached Jukes to host 'Wine Hunt'.

-He has created a line of non-alcoholic drinks: 'Jukes Cordialities'.
+He created a line of non-alcoholic drinks: 'Jukes Cordialities'.

+Jukes died whilst on holiday in Portugal, on 6 August 2026, aged 58.

 Awards

 In January 2012, Jukes was awarded the Honorary Australian of the Year Award by the Australia Day Foundation.
 It recognises a non-Australian resident of the UK who displays "Australian characteristics" or has contributed significantly to Australia.

 In May 2011, Off Licence News voted Jukes the most influential wine writer in the UK.

 His book, Taste Food & Wine, co-written with Tyson Stelzer, won the Australian Food Media Award for Best Food and Writing.

 In 2002, Jukes won the International Wine and Spirit Competition’s Trophy for Wine Communicator of the Year.